 Excel users love pivot tables.
 Allowing the users to create their own stories based on data is an excellent feature – sometimes the valuable info is only generated when looking at the data from the right angle.
 For a plug-and-play pivot table we recommend using the rpivotTable package.
 As you can see in the gif, it is super easy to produce tables and manipulate the aggregation variables with drag & drop.
 You can also filter by specific values and/or choose which variable should be calculated based on the selected function – like presented below sum and sum as percentage of total.
 Quickly switching from table to different types of (interactive!) charts is a great bonus.

 If you would like to combine pivoting with other features, a combination of shinydnd and DT Custom Table Containers as well as data manipulation is needed.
 Nevertheless, the results can be amazing.
 Maybe we’ll get into that in a future post.
+Let us know in the comments if this is interesting to you.

 The usual scenario in dashboards applications is reacting to user selection and continuing to work on a selected element.
 When it needs to be a key feature of the application, then the DT package is a great choice.
 It is easy to implement logic for reacting to user cell/row/column selection.

 You may have felt that if you switched from Excel to Shiny, you would be limited in the table data feature set.
-I hope you can see by now that Shiny offers a comparable feature set to Excel as well as exciting new possibilities!
+I hope you can see that Shiny offers a comparable feature set to Excel as well as exciting new possibilities!